Is it true that art imitates life, or that life imitates art?

 The New Jersey student hopes her study will help guide between physical and digital imaging,

 facilitating medical advancements such as machine-assisted surgery and 3D bioprinting.

 She further explains

-“We still have a long way to go before bioprinting a living organ, much less something as complex as the brain, but the significance of this would be life-changing.’
+“We have a long way to go before bioprinting a functioning organ, let alone something as sophisticated as the brain,” he says,

-Malott plans to donate the 3D printed brain to an institution or museum with the hope of inspiring younger children to pursue studies in STEM.
+Malott plans to donate the 3D-printed brain to an institution or museum with the hope of inspiring younger children to pursue studies in STEM.